Yogender21505/Datapipeline/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE).

-Here's your README.md file formatted for GitHub.
-You can copy this content directly into your repository's README.md file.
-Remember to replace `<your-username>` in the installation instructions with your actual GitHub username.

-Is there anything specific you'd like to modify or add to this README?